Rook placements in $G_2$ and $F_4$ and associated coadjoint orbits: Case

-To do this, we will study the matrix $f=\wt f_{D,\xi}$ in more details.
+We will now study the matrix $f=\wt f_{D,\xi}$ in more detail.
 The rows and the columns of matrices from $\glt(\gt)$ are now indexed by the elements of the Chevalley basis fixed above.
-Given a matrix $x$ from $\glt(\gt)$ and two basis elements $a,~b$, we will denote by $x_{a,b}$ the entry of $x$ lying in the $a$th row and the $b$th column.
+Given a matrix $x$ from $\glt(\gt)$ and two basis elements $a, b$, we will denote by $x_{a,b}$ the entry of $x$ lying in the $a$th row and the $b$th column.
 The following proposition was proved in \cite {IgnatyevShevchenko21}.
 For the reader's convenience, we reproduce the proof here, because our main technical tool used in the proof of Theorem~\ref{mtheo:F4} is based on similar ideas.